• Skip to primary navigation

 What Isn't a Risk Factor for Suicide?

 When identifying suicide risks, it’s important to distinguish genuine warning signs from protective factors.
 For example, having a strong support network, seeking professional care and engaging in healthy coping activities aren’t risk factors.
-They’re protective measures to reduce risk.
+They’re protective measures that reduce risk.

 When Should You Seek Immediate Help for Suicide Risk?